hambergjesse/re-queue/README.md

 ## Troubleshooting

-If RE:Q isn't working as expected:
+If RE:QUEUE isn't working as expected:

 1. Ensure the extension is enabled (green indicator in the control panel)
 2. Verify you have Renown.gg tabs open